7anya/P.S.its-easy/README.md

 # P.S.Its easy.

-to start server
+Start Server

 `docker run --rm -d --name ps-its-easy --network <some-network> -v <absolute-path-to-this-repo>:/root rust:alpine /bin/sh ~/entrypoint.sh`
 _Note: Alternatively, you can expose the port instead of using --network, if you don't have a reverse proxy_

+For enabling ssh access to the container:
+1. Change the public key in .ssh/authorized_keys, you can generate new ones by using `ssh-keygen -f filename -t ecdsa` on any linux system
+2. If you don't have a reverse proxy, you should expose and map the port 22 of the container to the host using `-p ` in the `docker run` command
+3. ssh using `ssh <path-to-private-key> root@<host-path> -p <port-mapped-in-host>`
+_Note: If you are a new contributor to the official site at psitseasy.ml, please get the ssh keys from another maintainer_

 A web application to display and browse Practice school stations and its chronicles in a easy to use web interface.

 # How to use?